Joseph of Anchieta

-José de Anchieta y Díaz de Clavijo, SJ (Joseph of Anchieta) (19 March 1534 – 9 June 1597) was a Spanish Jesuit missionary to the Portuguese colony of Brazil in the second half of the 16th century.
+José de Anchieta y Díaz de Clavijo, SJ (Joseph of Anchieta; 19 March 1534 – 9 June 1597) was a Canarian Jesuit missionary to the Portuguese colony of Brazil in the second half of the 16th century.
 A highly influential figure in Brazil's history in the first century after its European discovery, Anchieta was one of the founders of São Paulo in 1554 and of Rio de Janeiro in 1565.
-He is the first playwright, the first grammarian and the first poet born in the Canary Islands, and the father of Brazilian literature.
-Anchieta was also involved in the religious instruction and conversion to the Catholic faith of the Indian population.
+He is the first playwright, the first grammarian and the first poet born in the Canary Islands, and is considered the father of Brazilian literature.

+Anchieta took part in the religious instruction, evangelization, and conversion to the Catholic faith of the Indian population.
 His efforts along with those of another Jesuit missionary, Manuel da Nóbrega, at Indian pacification were crucial to the establishment of stable colonial settlements in the colony.

-With his book Arte de gramática da lingoa mais usada na costa do Brasil (1595, as Ioseph de Anchieta), Anchieta became the first person to provide an orthography to the Old Tupi language most commonly spoken by the indigenous people of Brazil.
+With his book Arte de gramática da língua mais usada na costa do Brasil (1595), Anchieta became the first person to provide an orthography to Old Tupi, the language most commonly spoken along the coast of Brazil.

-Anchieta is commonly known as "the Apostle of Brazil".
+Anchieta is familiarly known as "the Apostle of Brazil".
 He was canonized by Pope Francis on 3 April 2014.
-He was the second native of the Canary Islands, after Peter of Saint Joseph Betancur, also a missionary to Latin America, declared a saint by the Catholic Church.
+He was the second native of the Canary Islands, after fellow missionary Peter of Saint Joseph de Betancur, to be declared a saint by the Catholic Church.
 Anchieta is also considered the third saint of Brazil.